nekr0z/linux-on-huawei-matebook-13-2019/README.md

 > Battery protection works by not charging the laptop if battery is already above the minimal threshold when plugged into AC, and stopping the charging as soon as the battery charge reaches the maximum threshold.
 The battery controller is known to restore the thresholds to defaults after time: on MateBook X it is [known to happen](http://disq.us/p/20z3s00) after a reboot or three, and Angry Ameba [demonstrated](https://4pda.ru/forum/index.php?showtopic=945809&view=findpost&p=84391501) (source in Russian) that battery controller settings get reset after several hours on a switched off MateBook 13.
 Obviously, Huawei PC Manager monitors this and restores these settings as required.
 Huawei-WMI driver and my script don't.
 >
 > This behaviour may be really annoying: you hibernate your laptop, wake it up next Monday, work for several hours, plug it in for a night and go to bed, only to find out in the morning that battery protection is off and the battery stayed on 100% for good six hours.
-If you're using Huawei-WMI driver, this situation can easily be fixed using a [solution](https://github.com/qu1x/huawei-wmi) provided by [Rouven Spreckels](https://github.com/n3vu0r):
+If you're using Huawei-WMI driver, this situation can easily be fixed using a [solution](https://github.com/qu1x/huawei-wmi) provided by [Rouven Spreckels](https://github.com/n3vu0r) (these pieces get installed automatically if you use `matebook-applet`'s Debian repository):
 > ```
 > $ git clone https://github.com/qu1x/huawei-wmi.git
 > $ cd huawei-wmi